-Oakland, MO
+Vestibular Therapy Oakland, MO

-Oakland, MO
+Vestibular Therapy Oakland, MO

-Get back to the activities you love with Axes Physical Therapy.
+Get back to the activities you love with customized treatment plans for dizziness, vertigo, and other conditions.

-About the Vestibular System
+How the Vestibular System Works

-The brain processes these signals, merging them with information from other systems, especially the visual system and proprioceptors in our muscles and joints.
+The brain processes these signals, combining them with information from other systems, especially the visual system and proprioceptors in our muscles and joints.
 By synergizing these varied inputs, the brain effectively ensures our ability to understand and react to our environment.

 Vestibular Therapy in Oakland, MO | Vertigo Treatment | Concussion Treatment | Physical Therapy Near Oakland, MO